kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

     single_file = True,
 )
 ```
-will export all the assets payloads and the associated labels, with one json file per asset, into the `/tmp/export.zip` folder.

 ### YOLO formats
-You can also export to the yolo format, when you have at least one Object Detection job with bounding boxes.
-You can select the `"yolo_v4"`, `"yolo_v5"` or `"yolo_v7"`.
+You can also export to on of the YOLO format, when you have at least one Object Detection job with bounding boxes.
+You can choose the `"yolo_v4"`, `"yolo_v5"` or `"yolo_v7"`.
 The difference between each format is the structure of the metadata YAML file, which specifies the object classes.
-In all the cases, it produces one file per asset in the Yolo format, containing the last DEFAULT or REVIEW label that has been produced.
+In all the cases, it produces one file per asset in the Yolo format, containing the last `DEFAULT` or `REVIEW` label that has been produced.
 Each YOLO label has the following shape:
 ```
-2        0  123 33 145
+2        0.25 0.67 0.26 0.34
 ^        ^    ^    ^    ^
 class    x    y    w    h
 ```
 where: